vmware-archive/vrealize-service-broker-full/README.md

 ##Using the broker
 Deploy a simple database application to PCF and have it bind to the services.

-One such app is the quote-service app that can be found [here](https://github.com/cf-platform-eng/quote-service/tree/mysql).
+One such app is the [quote-service app](https://github.com/cf-platform-eng/quote-service/tree/mysql).
 Follow the instructions on the github site (for the "mysql" branch) to use this example project to demo the broker.

 ##Tearing down the broker
-To tear the broker down, delete the services bound to it, unregister the broker, and then delete the broker app itself.
+To tear the broker down, delete any services bound to it, unregister the broker, and then delete the broker app itself.
 ```bash
 $ cf delete quote-service
 $ cf cf delete-service testds